 Designed for small to medium businesses, Grandstream’s entry GXP1630 hits all the right points and even expands on some otherwise standard features.
 Three lines and three programmable buttons put the GXP ahead of the other standard phones that only allow for two lines.
 Dual Gigabyte Ethernet ports should make for faster connections, and the usual power over Ethernet is a welcomed addition.
-However what makes the GXP1630 notable is its four way conferencing, as opposed to the more standard three way, and even a built in record button to easily record your calls.
+However what makes the GXP1630 notable is the four-way conferencing, as opposed to the more standard three-way, and even a built-in record button to easily record your calls.
 It is a bit odd, however, that the 1630 seems to only include Electronic Hook Switch support for Plantronics headsets.

-As an enterprise grade phone, the GXP2130 is a more robust and feature backed version of the GXP1630.
-While only three lines still, the 2130 has a feature otherwise unseen in this comparison list, built in blue tooth functionality.
+As an enterprise-grade phone, the GXP2130 is a more robust and feature backed version of the GXP1630.
+While only three lines still, 2130 has a feature otherwise unseen in this comparison list, built-in blue tooth functionality.
 Another unseen feature is the inclusion of a USB jack for headsets, instead of just a standalone RJ9 or 2.5mm jack.

-Only rivaled by Polycom’s VVX 300, the Yealink SIP-T4IP boasts six line support, and a new modern elegant design.
+Only rivaled by Polycom’s VVX 300, the Yealink SIP-T4IP boasts six-line support and a new modern elegant design.
 However, the T41P isn’t all form and no function.
-Power over Ethernet support, a 2.7’’ LCD display, headset and Electronic Hook Support, XML browser and even an intelligent search method for your call logs or phone book make the Yealink a solid foundation.
+Power over Ethernet support, a 2.7’’ LCD, headset and Electronic Hook Support, XML browser and even an intelligent search method for your call logs or phone book make the Yealink a solid foundation.
 An interesting unique feature included with the T4IP is a phone locking system for personal privacy protection, when stepping away from your desk simply lock your phone and keep your voicemail, call history or phone book private and protected.

 |Cisco SPA 303||Polycom VVX 201||Polycom VVX 300||Polycom SoundPoint IP 321||Panasonic KX HDV130||VTech ErisTerminal VSP75||Grandstream GXP 1630||Grandstream GXP 2130 v2||Snom 710||Yealink SIP-T41P|